On Quantile Randomized Kaczmarz for Linear Systems with Time-Varying Noise and Corruption: Introduction

 Solving large-scale systems of linear equations is one of the most commonly encountered problems across the data-rich sciences.
 This problem arises in machine learning, as subroutines of several optimization methods~\cite{boyd2004convex}, in medical imaging~\cite{GBH70:Algebraic-Reconstruction,HM93:Algebraic-Reconstruction}, in sensor networks~\cite{savvides2001dynamic}, and in statistical analysis, to name only a few.
 Stochastic or randomized iterative methods have become increasingly popular approaches for a variety of large-scale data problems as these methods typically have low-memory footprint and are accompanied by attractive theoretical guarantees.
 Indeed, the scale of modern problems often make application of direct or non-iterative methods challenging or infeasible~\cite{saad2003iterative}.
 Examples of randomized iterative methods which have found popularity in recent years include the stochastic gradient descent method~\cite{robbins1951stochastic} and the randomized Kaczmarz method~\cite{SV09:Randomized-Kaczmarz}.

 Large-scale data, where iterative methods typically find superiority over direct methods, nearly always suffers from corruption -- from error in measurement or data collection, in storage, in transmission and retrieval, and in data handling.
 In this work, we consider solving linear problems where a few measurements or components have been subjected to corruptions that disrupt solution by usual techniques.
 Problems in which a small number of untrustworthy data can have a devastating effect on a variable of interest have been considered in ~\cite{awasthi2014power,lai2016agnostic,charikar2017learning,diakonikolas2019robust}.
 In particular, linear problems with a small number of outlier measurements have led to an interest in methods for robust linear regression~\cite{rousseeuw1984least,vivsek2006least,NIPS2017_e702e51d}.
-Other relevant work includes \emph{min-k loss SGD}~\cite{pmlr-v108-shah20a}, robust SGD~\cite{diakonikolas2019sever,prasad2020robust}, and Byzantine approaches~\cite{blanchard2017machine,alistarh2018byzantine}.
+Other relevant work includes min-k loss stochastic gradient descent (SGD)~\cite{pmlr-v108-shah20a}, robust SGD~\cite{diakonikolas2019sever,prasad2020robust}, and Byzantine approaches~\cite{blanchard2017machine,alistarh2018byzantine}.

 In application areas where robust linear regression and robust numerical linear algebra are most impactful, data perturbations are often introduced in a streaming and non-static manner (e.g., during distributed data access~\cite{li2022distributed}).
 For example, when solving a system of linear equations that is large enough to be distributed amongst various storage servers, accessing subgroups of equations at different times from these servers may introduce a varying amount of noise and corruption (or none) into the accessed measurement; \emph{a single equation could be corrupted or noisy in one access but not in another}.
 The previously considered model of static corruption in the measurement vector is no longer sufficient; the measurement vector, noise, and corruption should be modeled in a time-varying manner.
+Problems with time-varying perturbation also arise in sensor networks~\cite{savvides2001dynamic} and medical imaging~\cite{HM93:Algebraic-Reconstruction,GBH70:Algebraic-Reconstruction}.